openbridge/ob_hacky_slack/README.md

 - <https://api.slack.com/docs/formatting>
 - <https://api.slack.com/docs/attachments>

-# Send A Message Via Slack API bash Script
+# Send A Message Via Hacky Slack

 The channel is "general" with username "hacky-slack".
 The icon is "apple" and the author is "apple".
 The author name is linked to "apple.com" and the text sent in the message is "Where are the new 2016 Macbook models?"